 There are circumstances in which the exercise of the public Warrants may be required or permitted to be made on a cashless basis.
 First, if a registration statement covering the issuance of the shares of common stock issuable upon exercise of the Warrants is not effective by the 60th business day following the consummation of our initial business combination, warrant holders may, until such time as there is an effective registration statement, exercise Warrants on a cashless basis in accordance with Section 3(a)(9) of the Securities Act or another exemption.
 Second, if a registration statement covering the common stock issuable upon exercise of the Warrants is not effective within a specified period following the consummation of our initial business combination, warrant holders may, until such time as there is an effective registration statement and during any period when we shall have failed to maintain an effective registration statement, exercise Warrants on a cashless basis pursuant to the exemption provided by Section 3(a)(9) of the Securities Act, provided that such exemption is available; if that exemption, or another exemption, is not available, holders will not be able to exercise their Warrants on a cashless basis.
 Third, if we call the public Warrants for redemption, our management will have the option to require all holders that wish to exercise Warrants to do so on a cashless basis.
-In the event of an exercise on a cashless basis, a holder would pay the Warrant exercise price by surrendering the Warrants for that number of shares of common stock equal to the quotient obtained by dividing (x) the product of the number of shares of common stock underlying the Warrants, multiplied by the difference between the exercise price of the Warrants and the "fair market value" (as defined in the next sentence) by (y) the fair market value.
-The "fair market value" for this purpose shall mean the average reported last sale price of the common stock for the 10 trading days ending on the third trading day prior to
+In the event of an exercise on a cashless basis, a holder would pay the Warrant exercise price by surrendering the Warrants, multiplied by the difference between the exercise price of the Warrants and the "fair market value" (as defined in the next sentence) by (y) the fair market value.
+The "fair market value" for this purpose shall mean the average reported last sale price of the common stock for the 10 trading days ending on the third trading day prior to the date on which the notice of exercise is received by the warrant agent or on which the notice of redemption is sent to the holders of Warrants, as applicable.
+As